 One way that organizations accomplish this is through an employee wellness program.
 However, even offering a few wellness benefits can go a long way toward improving employee well-being and retention.

-Some examples of wellness programs and benefits are:
+Here are some common examples of wellness programs and benefits:

-If you want to provide your employees with a flexible wellness benefit, you should consider a wellness stipend.
+If you want to provide your employees with a flexible wellness benefit, you can consider a wellness stipend.

 A wellness stipend is an excellent indirect compensation option that allows you to give your employees money for their wellness expenses.
-You simply set up a monthly allowance and choose the expense categories you wish to offer, such as gym memberships or mobile wellness apps.
+You simply set up a monthly allowance for expenses like gym memberships or mobile wellness apps.